blakeziegler/market-research/model_comparisons.md

 - Not enough DAPT tokens causing memorization, not generalization
 - No additional SFT post-DAPT to redirect model behavior and vocabulary.

 We hope SFT on 500 - 1000 I/O pairs will help mitigate hallucinations.
 If not, we will go back to the drawing board and add an additional 500k - 1M tokens and perform DAPT again.

+Additionally, the DAPT model used language like "we believe the company ..." reflecting too heavy weighting for 10-k filings.
+If re-doing dapt is necessary, we will try to balance this out with more diverse document types to achieve the desired language and tonality.

 ### Base Model vs Base Model + DAPT + SFT
 *Coming Soon*